apollographql/gatsby-theme-apollo/packages/gatsby-theme-apollo-docs/README.md

 Apollo Server is the best way to quickly build a production-ready, self-documenting API for GraphQL clients, using data from any source.
 ```

-Page URLs will be derived from the file paths of your markdown.
-You can nest markdown files within directories to create pages with additional path segments.
+Page URLs will be derived from the file paths of your Markdown.
+You can nest Markdown files within directories to create pages with additional path segments.

 ## Older versions